CyanWatts/cyanwatts1.github.io/index.md

 ## About Me
-- My name is Xian Fu( 傅贤 ).
-Now I’m a junior student in the College of Computer Science and Technology from Jilin University.
+- My name is Xian Fu.
+Now I’m a senior student in the College of Computer Science and Technology from Jilin University.

 ## Education
-- 2018-2022 Jilin University
+- 2018-2022 bachelor Jilin University

 ## Reasearch Interest